 My son's pitching was bad.
 His middle school pitching coach wanted him to balance, throw over the top and snap his arm down at release.
 Your site said this is wrong.
 His arm had been hurting.
 You video taped him pitching the first lesson and told us he was losing speed, control and he would have arm problems if he continued to pitch this way.
 The fastest he had been clocked before was 46 mph.
 In just 5 lessons he is up to 54 mph.
 His arm doesn't hurt anymore and the last game he had 10 strikeouts in 5 innings.
 You are a miracle worker the way you teach pitching.
 I never would believe he could throw this hard, have this much success and have no arm problems, before you.
 Thanks for everything.
 Roger G.

 Almost everyday baseball and fastpitch softball pitchers come in looking to throw harder with better control.
 Most say when they try to throw hard their control suffers.
 They have to throw slower for better control.
 Many say their arms get sore.
 Some even needing surgery.

 The reason for these problems is from little league to the Major Leagues, almost every baseball and fastpitch softball pitcher (99%) throws mainly with their arm.
-The elite pitchers in Major League baseball and Team USA fastpitch softball throw with their body.
+The elite pitchers in Major League baseball and Team USA fastpitch softball DO NOT throw with their arm.
 That means 99% of baseball and softball pitchers are doing the exact opposite of the very best pitchers.
 Why is this?